top of page

 What if consciousness operates through something resembling quantum superposition, where multiple states coexist until observation selects one.

-Frequency as selection mechanism
+Frequency as the selection

 If all versions exist simultaneously, what determines which version is experienced?

-Need-based frequency could select the absence timeline (due to need = lack = absence) through resonance rather than punishment.
+Need-based frequency selects the absence timeline (need = lack = absence) through resonance rather than punishment.
+Need carries the signature of absence, so your awareness tunes to the channel where what is sought does not exist.

 The feedback loop